 We have already begun to develop our powers of concentration in the previous three stages: in asana and pranayama we pay attention to our actions, but our attention travels.
 Our focus constantly shifts as we fine tune the many nuances of any particular posture or breathing technique.
 In pratyahara we become self-observant.
 And now, in dharana, we focus our attention on a single point.
 Extended periods of concentration naturally lead to meditation.

 Focus is like a muscle in the body, the more you use it the stronger it becomes.
-Dharana is like a laser that cuts through the endless chatter of the mind and paves the way for a calm, centered, and still mind.
+Dharana cuts through the endless chatter of the mind and paves the way for a calm, centered, and still mind.

 This may sound easy but it’s surprisingly challenging.
 So don’t get frustrated if the mind wanders off (and trust me, it will).
-Let the thoughts pass like coulds in the sky and gently bring your focus back.
-The mind is like a naughty child that needs to be put in its place with love and care.
+Gently bring your focus back, over and over again, and you will see your progress.